-A composite image of the H I and NUV, FUV maps convolved to the resolution of the former is presented in Fig. 1 (lower right panel).
-An scheme (over the composite image) of main features in the outskirts of CIG 96 is shown in the upper panel of Fig. 2: spiral arms (blue cross signs) extending from the N to the W and from the S to the E, connecting the pseudo-ring structure (red cross signs).
-The circle signs indicate the SE spiral arm and pseudo-ring (SE side too) rotated by 180°, which shows that these features are nearly symmetrical.
+A composite image of the H I and NUV/FUV maps convolved to the resolution of the former is presented in Figure 1 (lower right panel).
+A scheme (over the composite image) of main features in the outskirts of CIG 96 is shown in the upper panel of Figure 2: spiral arms (blue crosses) extending from the N to the W and from the S to the E, connecting the pseudo-ring structure (red crosses).
+The circles indicate the southeast (SE) spiral arm and pseudo-ring (SE side as well) rotated by 180°, which shows that these features are nearly symmetrical.

-The lower panel of Fig. 2 shows that the NUV (colour

-pixel map) and H I maps (contour map) have a high degree of correlation.
-This tight spatial correlation of H I and UV emission remains far into the outer pseudo-ring, and a diffuse component all over the H I envelope, as it can be seen in the last plotted contour.
+The lower panel of Figure 2 shows that the NUV (color pixel map) and H_I maps (contour map) have a high degree of correlation.
+This tight spatial correlation of H_I and UV emission remains far into the outer pseudo-ring and a diffuse component all over the H_I envelope, as can be seen in the last plotted contour.